Skip to content

 Vibe: Polished, social, well-managed

 The benchmark Lisbon hostel.
-Combines spotless dorms (4-, 6-, and 8-bed), a friendly multilingual staff, free walking tours, nightly pub crawls, and one of the best free breakfasts in the budget tier.
+Spotless dorms (4-, 6-, and 8-bed), a friendly multilingual staff, free walking tours, nightly pub crawls, and one of the best free breakfasts in the budget tier.
 Free shots at the in-house bar are a running tradition.
 Multiple traveler awards across the past decade.

-Best for: First-time hostel-goers, solo travelers, anyone wanting “a really good hostel” without overthinking the choice.
+Best for: First-time hostel-goers, solo travelers, anyone who wants a genuinely good hostel without overthinking the choice.

 Goodmorning Solo Traveller Hostel — Best for Solo Travelers